Cameron Stevenson

 Stevenson holds a United States passport, and in November 2019, he was named in the United States' squad for the 2019–20 Regional Super50 tournament.
 On 11 November 2019, he made his debut for the United States, against Guyana.

 In December 2019, he was named in the United States' One Day International (ODI) squad for the 2019 United Arab Emirates Tri-Nation Series.
 He made his ODI debut for the United States, against the United Arab Emirates on 8 December 2019.

 In June 2022, Stevenson was named in the USA's Twenty20 International (T20I) squad for the 2022 ICC Men's T20 World Cup Global Qualifier B tournament in Zimbabwe.
 He made his T20I debut on 12 July 2022, for the USA against Singapore.

+In March 2023, Stevenson was drafted by the Texas Super Kings for the inaugural season of Major League Cricket.